agiledev-students-fall2022/project-proposal-wasm/README.md

 ### For whom?

 for people like me, this app can have an entertaining or training aspect</br>
-for example, if this software turn out to be a flight simulation, it can be training software for pilots</br>
+for example, if this software turns out to be a flight simulation, it can be training software for pilots</br>
 if it includes simulations of natural phenomena, it can be used for scientific simulation or physics experimentation</br>

 ### How?